Taber Well Site

 The Taber Well is an archaeological site of the Midwestern United States in the Hocking Valley, Southeastern Ohio.
 This site was used for studying general tribal institution and their formations, specifically those of the Hopewellian societies of the Early to Middle Woodland periods.
 The findings of Nicole Peoples, Elliot M. Abrams, AnnCorinne Freter, Brad Jokisch, and Paul E. Patton were to test the hypothesis of whether the lithic surplus production happened in specific areas of the site and if the excess was used for trading and gaining alliances with neighboring communities.
-Their theory of habitation within the site was based on the site’s artifact inventory including chipped stone, lithic tools, ground stone, and pottery.
+Their hypothesis of habitation within the site was based on the site’s artifact inventory including chipped stone, stone tools, ground stone, and pottery.

 Site description

 Background information

 In 1985, an archaeologist at the Wayne National Forest named and registered the Taber Well site in the Ohio Archaeological Inventory (OAI).
 Through the use of Brewerton and Vosburg projectile point fragment analysis, the site was labeled as Late Archaic.

 The site itself is found along the Monday Creek drainage of the Hocking River Valley (a tributary of the Ohio River) on an unglaciated plateau; this plateau provides a source of lithic outcroppings.
 It sits about 220 m above sea level.
-It’s built upon about 1,000 m2 of the northwest, but half of it has since been built over for railroad and road construction.
+It is built upon about 1,000 m2 of the northwest, but half of it has since been built over for railroad and road construction.
 The space of the site selected for excavation was 572 m2 of continual undisturbed land.

 This site was selected by Elliot Abrams and Ann Cramer from the Ohio University Archaeological Field Schools of 2000 and 2002.
 Despite the construction disturbance, the site was still relatively shielded from the public and small.
 With two nearby sites (the Boudinot 4 and the County Home site) already studied, the Taber Well site could provide more insight on the communities in this area.